|Get your colonoscopy in 4 easy steps!|

 Yes.
 An Upper Endoscopy can be scheduled at a subsidized rate at the same time as a colonoscopy.

-You will then receive a copy of your report from the program once it is available.
+Yes.
+Just like any other medical service, you will receive a detailed report from the physician office after your colonoscopy.
+You will also receive a copy of your report for your records from the program once we have it available.
 A copy of your report is also sent to your primary physician.

 Can I use my Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for my colonoscopy?

 Yes.
 You will receive a receipt from our program that should be used when filing Form 8889 with your taxes.
 We highly recommend using your HSA and FSA accounts to pay for your colonoscopy.